 Emily joined CTU in April 2018.
 She is involved in supporting the data management team with the various trials in the portfolio.
 Her duties include data entry and CRF receipt; ensuring the clinical data collected is reviewed for accuracy, which includes query management.

 Our Clinical Operations Team

 The Clinical Operations team work with investigators to ensure that the trial is successful.
 A Clinical Operations Manager will be assigned to your trial at the beginning of our involvement and will remain with the trial until completion.
 They will oversee the work of the trial manager, manage the budget and timelines and liaise with data management and statistical staff as required.

 Head of Operations

-Alison Graduated from University College Cardiff with an honours degree in Biochemistry before training as a general nurse and then a midwife.
-Alison has over 15 years experience of clinical research in various settings, starting off as a research nurse, then moving into industry, where she worked for a biotechnology company and for Clinical Research Organisations, gaining experience of managing international trials in various therapeutic areas.
-Along the way she gained an MSc in Clinical Research.
-Alison has worked for NHSBT CTU since April 2010.
-She started as a Clinical Operations Manager, and has been Head of Operations since January 2013.
-Alison is responsible for the development and implementation of the CTUs programme of clinical research and overseeing the operational aspects of trial management, including ensuring compliance with all relevant guidelines and regulations.
+Alison graduated from University College Cardiff with an honours degree in Biochemistry before training as a general nurse, and then a midwife.
+She has an MSc in Clinical Research with over 15 years experience, including managing international trials in various therapeutic areas.
+Alison joined CTU April 2010, and has been Head of Operations since January 2013.
+She is responsible for the development and implementation of the CTUs programme of clinical research and overseeing the operational aspects of trial and data management, including ensuring compliance with all relevant guidelines and regulations.

 Tel: 07889 304290